diogo-fernan/academicons/README.md

 The *academicons* package provides access in (La)TeX to 76 high quality icons of online academic profiles included in the free *Academicons* font.
-This package requires the *fontspec* package and either the Xe(La)TeX or Lua(La)TeX engine to load the *Academicons* font from the system, which requires installing the bundled *academicons.ttf* font file.
+This package requires either the Xe(La)TeX or Lua(La)TeX engine to load the *Academicons* font from the system, which requires installing the bundled *academicons.ttf* font file.
 As new releases come out, it is recommended to install the bundled font version as there may be differences between the package and previous font versions or newest font versions not yet contemplated in the package.

 The *Academicons* font was designed by James Walsh and released (see
 <http://jpswalsh.github.io/academicons/>) under the open SIL Open Font License